Potters Bar: Byng family

+Zeppelin L31

-In the early hours of 1 October 1916, Lieurenant Wulstan Tempest shot down Germany's most famous zeppelin, the L31.
+In the early hours of 1 October 1916, Lieutenant Wulstan Tempest shot down Germany's most famous zeppelin, the L31.
 It was captained by Heinrich Mathy with his crew of 18.
-All were killed when the flaming zeppelin fell into an ancient oak tree on the Aokmere Estate, Oakmere House at the time being rented by Mrs Forbes.
+All were killed when the flaming zeppelin fell into an ancient oak tree on the Oakmere Estate, Oakmere House at the time being rented by Mrs Forbes.
 The deadly raids over England declined after this.
-The 19 German sailors (zeppelins were naval) were buried in the local cemetery, and decades later moved to Cannock Chase.The Potters Bar Museum has a Zeppelin display, with relics of the L31.
+The 19 German sailors (zeppelins were naval) were buried in the local cemetery and, decades later, reinterred at Cannock Chase German Military Cemetery.
+The Potters Bar Museum has a Zeppelin display, with relics of the L31.

+Train accidents

+There have been three railway accidents at Potters Bar marked by fatalities.
+In 1899, the Earl of Strafford was killed at the station when, according to witnesses, he appeared to step out in front of an express train.
+In 1946, signals were passed at danger causing derailment and the death of two passengers.
+In 2002, while passing through the station, a northbound train derailed at high speed, killing seven and injuring 76.
+In the aftermath of the tragedy, private maintenance firms were accused of neglecting training and safety, and in 2003, Network Rail announced it was taking all track maintenance in-house.

+Demographics

+As of the 2021 census, Potters Bar still had a Christian majority, making it more Christian than both England and Wales as a whole and the rest of Hertsmere.
+Potters Bar has a significant Jewish community and an Orthodox synagogue but, as a percentage of the overall population, the Jewish community, which numbers over 600, pales in comparison to every other settlement in Hertsmere, the most Jewish borough in the country.

 Geography

 Climate

 Potters Bar experiences an oceanic climate (Köppen climate classification Cfb) similar to almost all of the United Kingdom.

 Transport

+Roads

-The A1 was built as a major 'arterial' road and a crossroads at Bignells Corner linked it to the Barnet – St Albans road.
+The A1 was built as a major arterial road and a crossroads at Bignells Corner linked it to the Barnet–St Albans road.
 Potters Bar is now also served by junctions 23 and 24 of the M25 motorway.

-Potters Bar railway station is the highest on the line between London's King's Cross railway station and York.
-The Great Northern route serves various North London suburbs to the south before terminating at either King's Cross or Moorgate station.
-Northbound, the railway runs to Hatfield, Welwyn Garden City, Cambridge, and Peterborough.